helix-editor/helix/book/src/usage.md

 ```

 If you have a selection that wraps `arg1` (see the tree above), and you use
-Alt-n, it will select the next sibling in the syntax tree: `arg2`.
+`Alt-n`, it will select the next sibling in the syntax tree: `arg2`.

 ```js
 // before